OLd definitions of Micro, Small & Medium Enterprises (MSMEs)

 The new criteria supersede the following article (You may refer following article only for reference to old date details).

 The MSMED Act 2006 classifies Micro, Small & Medium Enterprises (MSMEs) in two categories viz.
 Manufacturing Enterprises and Service Enterprises.
-Manufacturing enterprises are those who are engaged in manufacture or production of goods pertaining to any industry listed in first schedule to the Industries (Development and Regulation) Act 1951 or an enterprise employing plant and machinery in the process of value addition to the final product having a distinct name or character or use.
+Manufacturing enterprises are those who are engaged in the manufacture or production of goods about any industry listed in the first schedule to the Industries (Development and Regulation) Act 1951 or an enterprise employing plant and machinery in the process of value addition to the final product having a distinct name or character or use.
 The Service enterprises are the units engaged in providing or rendering of services.

 These manufacturing and service enterprises are defined into Micro, Small or Medium Enterprises in terms of investment in Plant and Machinery or equipment.
 In the case of Manufacturing Enterprises, investments in plant and machinery are the original cost excluding land and building and the items specified by the Ministry of Small Scale Industries.
 Similarly, in the case of Service Enterprises, the investment in equipment is the original cost excluding land and building and furniture, fittings, and other items not directly related to the service rendered or as may be notified under the MSMED Act,2006.